 Endodontic therapy (more commonly known as a root canal) is usually performed on patients where the cause of their dental pain is the inflammation or infection of the tissues in the nerve chamber of the tooth.
 This process commonly occurs when bacteria sneaks its way into the nerve chamber of the tooth and causes lasting damage.
 A neglected tooth is the prime suspect for this type of tooth decay to start—and this kind of infection can also occur beneath old, worn fillings.

 Other reasons for performing a root canal include a fracture of a tooth that has led to the exposure of the nerve chamber, or a tooth with dead or dying tissue in the nerve chamber from chronic trauma to the tooth.
+Dr. Ku, Fort Worth dentist, can do this type fo oral surgery at his practice.

 ROOT CANAL THERAPY